ruz048/DreamPRM-Code/README.md

 ---

+### 4️⃣ Generating Multiple LLM Coding Solution

+To generate multiple LLM solutions for trained PRM to select from:

+    bash gen_sol.sh

+It currently uses OpenAI o4-mini-high to generate solutions, which is the same as original LiveCodeBench  settings.

-### 4️⃣ Meta-Learning–Based Training and Evaluation
+### 5️⃣ Meta-Learning–Based Training and Evaluation

-With CoF data and MC-sampled labels prepared, you can start training DreamPRM-Code using the bi-level optimization framework:
+With CoF data and MC-sampled labels prepared, you can start training DreamPRM-Code under the bi-level optimization framework:

     bash run_train_eval.sh

 This script:
 - Trains the PRM on function-level steps
 - Performs meta-learning–based label correction
-- Automatically evaluates performance during training
+- Automatically evaluates test-time scaling performance after training if multiple LLM solutions have been generated in previous step

 ---

-### 5️⃣ Evaluation with a Trained Checkpoint
+### 6️⃣ Evaluation with a Trained Checkpoint

 If you already have a trained DreamPRM-Code checkpoint, you can directly run evaluation without retraining: